pwr-ai/ai-department-website/content/authors/dykiert/_index.md

 ---
 # Display name
-title: "Weronika Jakubowska"
+title: "Karol Dykiert"
-weight: 1006

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jakubowska"
+- "dykiert"
+weight: 1012
 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: PhD Student

 # Organizations/Affiliations
 organizations: